Metaverse Dualchain Network Architecture Hits Market Cap of $120,824.35 (DNA)

-Metaverse Dualchain Network Architecture (DNA) traded flat against the dollar during the 1-day period ending at 23:00 PM E.T. on October 1st.
-One Metaverse Dualchain Network Architecture coin can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last seven days, Metaverse Dualchain Network Architecture has traded down 0% against the dollar.
-Metaverse Dualchain Network Architecture has a total market capitalization of $120,824.35 and $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.
+Metaverse Dualchain Network Architecture (DNA) traded flat against the dollar during the 1-day period ending at 17:00 PM Eastern on October 7th.
+Over the last week, Metaverse Dualchain Network Architecture has traded 0% lower against the dollar.
+Metaverse Dualchain Network Architecture has a market capitalization of $120,824.35 and approximately $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.
+One Metaverse Dualchain Network Architecture coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.